Skip to content

 OEM bloatware

 “Autopilot can be a good option if you only need to issue user devices occasionally, don’t have very strict requirements regarding device configuration, and don’t have on-prem apps that are persnickety.
-In other words, when good enough is good enough.” — Josh Mackelprang, Director of Service Operations at PDQ
+In other words, when good enough is good enough.” — Josh Mackelprang, Senior Director of IT & Security at PDQ

 Is Windows Autopilot an imaging solution?